rajeshpp/MLOps/MLOps/MLOps_Project_LifeCycle.md

 - We need to predict future data based on the past data, instead of just relying on current data.
   - Ex: To predict if a customer will buy a product after one year or not, we need his/her past data as well instead of just current salary.
 - **Garbage In Garbage Out (GIGO)**: If the data is not prepared correctly, any insight coming out of it is garbage.

+Data preparation and modeling are something which go back and forth, and this is mainly due to feature engineering and feature selection.